maladziashyn/codechecker/README.md

 Files listed in `/target/directory/_dev/codechecker_ignored.txt` will be ignored.

-Add a full file path per one line.
+Add a relative file path per one line, excluding the project root dirname.